How to find historical weather for maritime, sea and ocean locations

 swellperiod – the amount of time between successive swell crests.
 Daily values will be the mean of the hourly values.

-Requesting extended wind elements using the Weather API
+Requesting maritime elements using the Weather API

 To request wave and swell elements from the Weather API, include the values in the ‘elements’ parameter of the request (see the Timeline Weather API documentation for more information on this parameter).
 You can combine the wave and swell elements with other weather elements such temperature, wind speed and precipitation.
 This Weather API request retrieve the data for latitude, longitude location 50.00835,-7.94565 for the data range June 1st 2016 to June 30th 2016 in CSV format.
 JSON format is available using the contentType parameter.